Addressing Play IEP Goals Virtually

 As always, you know your students and their families best, so take the ideas and run with the ones that are most appropriate for them.
 There are many ways to help students virtually, but the best way is the one that works for them.

-How to Address Play IEP Goals During Distance Learning
+How to Address Play IEP Goals During Virtual Learning

 Get Families Involved

-Since in-person teaching is not available, families need to be involved now more than ever.
+When a student will not benefit from in-person teaching and their LRE is a virtual environment, families need to be involved more than ever.
 Ask your students’ families to have a variety of play materials on hand that their children can work with throughout the day.

-Blocks, simple board games, and LEGOs are a great start as they give students materials to manipulate.
+Blocks, simple board games, books, and simple manipulatives are a great start as they give students materials to manipulate.
 When meeting one-on-one with students and their adults, bring out the same materials to work on together.

 Let’s Work Together